 - Cell content is handled as a single line of text with uniform style and no influence on the table layout.
 If there is too much content, it will overflow. - Styles applied to the cells of the first two body rows are used for the rest of the table's content.
 Applying different styles to the second row allows alternating even/odd styles.
 Styles set on the child nodes of cells or other table body rows are ignored. - The structure is homogeneous, with all body rows having the same height and the cells of the first row (header or body) defining the widths of their columns.
 Widths are taken from style only, without measuring content.
 Column or row spans are not supported.
-Missing row elements and other incorrect structuring will lead to unexpected results. - Supported styles on cells are: width, height, font-family, font-size, font-weight, font-style, font-stretch, line-height, text-align, color, background-color, border-right, border-bottom, padding and related shorthands. - Supported styles on rows are: height, background-color and related shorthands. - width and background-color can also be defined on col elements. - The cell borders are created by using the border-right and border-bottom styles, creating a grid between the cells, similar to the effect of border-collapse: collapse.
+Missing row elements and other incorrect structuring will lead to unexpected results.

+- Supported styles on cells are: width, height, font-family, font-size, font-weight, font-style, font-stretch, line-height, text-align, color, background-color, border-right, border-bottom, padding and related shorthands. - Supported styles on rows are: height, background-color and related shorthands. - Supported styles on col elements are: width, background-color and related shorthands. - The cell borders are created by using the border-right and border-bottom styles, creating a grid between the cells, similar to the effect of border-collapse: collapse.
 The borders at the table edges are created from the styles of the table element.